andersonopt/website/content/blog/product-release-notes-3-20-20.md

 # **Features and New Functionality**

-### Geo analysis updates
+## Geo analysis updates

+**New geo analysis progress notification**

-* **Geo analysis task progress:** When you run geo analysis, you can now track the progress of the geo analysis all in one notification in the top-right corner of your project window.
+* When you run geo analysis on a parcel or set of parcels, you can now track the progress of the geo analysis task in a new notification that will appear in the top-right corner of the project page.
-* The notification will show how many parcels have been 'Queued', 'Running,' and 'Finished.'
+* The notification will show how many parcels have been 'Queued', 'Running,' and 'Finished,' so you can track the status as the task runs.

 ![](/images/NewGeoAnalysisStatusNotification.png)